 TrainPain Blog

-New research: Use memories to rewire pain
+New research: Using memories to rewire pain

 What if there was a way to train your mind to not only cope with pain but actually reduce its intensity?